 Suspicious looking lung nodules may require further testing such as a PET/CT, CT-guided needle biopsy or examination by navigational bronchoscopy.

 Lung nodules need to be identified and then watched.
 We follow the Fleischner Society Guidelines with regard to lung nodule management.
 These guidelines are based on highly reviewed and accepted research.
 They are specific about when lung nodules need to be rescanned based on size and other criteria.
 The goal of the guidelines is to image appropriately and safely and to detect lung cancer at the earliest possible stage.

 Lung nodules with features suspicious for cancer usually need further evaluation.
 Other testing may include:

 - Navigational bronchoscopy

 Team of Dedicated Imaging Experts

-National Jewish Health has been voted the nation’s number one respiratory hospital for 15 consecutive years by U.S. News & World Report.
+National Jewish Health has a 114 year history as the leading respiratory care hospital in the nation and is the only hospital devoted fully to the treatment of respiratory and related illnesses.
+U.S. News & World Report has consistently ranked National Jewish Health as the number one or number two hospital in pulmonology ever since pulmonology was included in its rankings.
 We know lungs and we know lung cancer.
 Our Lung Cancer Center is comprehensive, compassionate and personalized.
 Our team of providers are known and respected nationally for their lung cancer expertise.
 Learn more about our Lung Cancer Center.